Reinforce Compliance and Risk Management

 Nagamatsu & Yokoyama Law Office

-Person in charge: Toshihide Yokoyama, attorney-at-law
+Person in charge:

-- Room 806, 8th Floor, Kioicho Building, 3-12 Kioicho, Chiyoda-ku, Tokyo 102-0094, Japan
+- Room 806, 8th Floor, Kioicho Building, 3-12 Kioicho,Chiyoda-ku, Tokyo 102-0094, Japan

 Compliance Initiatives

 The JCU Group has established rules and guidelines, and prepares and distributes manuals in order to ensure that everyone is well-informed on the Basic Code of Conduct which represents our basic approach to compliance.
-We also provide learning opportunities on our e-learning system where learners participate on an individual basis.
+We also provide learning opportunities on our e-learning system, where learners participate on an individual basis.
 In addition, we conduct internal audits of the Group to detect problems at an early stage.
 In terms of activities to promote compliance, we are looking into providing training on applicable laws and regulations at each office.

 The R&D Center and Niigata Plant hold study sessions on laws and regulations related to their work and on chemicals that require careful handling.
 We also check their levels of understanding and evaluate capabilities as part of our efforts to ensure compliance.

-Installed the Compliance Consultation Desk
+Compliance Consultation Desk

-Apart from the internal and external reporting desk, the JCU Group also has a compliance consultation desk that makes it easier for persons to seek consultation on compliance-related questions that they may have about the company.
+Apart from the internal and external reporting desk, the JCU Group also has a compliance consultation desk that makes it easier for persons to seek consultation on compliance-related questions that they may have about the Company.
 Information on the compliance consultation desk is provided in the Compliance Manual posted on the intranet to ensure that everyone is well-informed.

 Initiatives to Eliminate Antisocial Groups

-The JCU Group has set out the elimination of antisocial groups in its Code of Conduct.
+The JCU Group has set out the elimination of antisocial groups in the JCU Code of Conduct.
 We have no relationships with antisocial forces or organizations that pose a threat to social order or sound corporate activities, and make every effort to eliminate such groups in cooperation with competent authorities and relevant organizations.

 Risk Management Structure

 The JCU Group has a Risk Management Committee chaired by the chairman and CEO under the Board of Directors.
-The Committee is made up of internal directors and a number of Executive Officers.
+The Committee is made up of internal directors and a number of executive officers.
 A meeting of risk management leaders appointed by individual departments is installed under this Committee.
-The Risk Management Leaders Meeting examines the details of risks identified for each department, and carries out frequent and long-hour discussions based on perspectives such as risk levels and current countermeasures.
-The content of these discussions is promptly reported to the Management Committee which reviews the report from a management perspective to identify the risks that are ultimately key for the JCU Group, and determines the countermeasures to be taken at individual departments.
+The Risk Management Leaders Meeting examines the details of risks identified for each department. and carries out frequent and long-hour discussions based on perspectives such as risk levels and current countermeasures.
+The content of these discussions is promptly reported to the Management Committee, which reviews the report from a management perspective to identify the risks that are ultimately key for the JCU Group, and determines the countermeasures to be taken at individual departments.

-Key Risk
+Key Risks

-The Risk Management Committee has identified the following risks as being the 21 key risks for our Company: management (of risk, of distribution) We will make every effort to continue to strengthen our risk management.
+The Risk Management Committee has identified the following risks as being the 21 key risks for our Company: management (of risk, of distribution).
+We will make every effort to continue to strengthen our risk management.

 - Developments in demand side industries (automotive, electronics)